GaloisInc/daedalus/docs-src/source/user-guide/parsers.rst

-DaeDaLus supports a variation on ``Choose`` and ``First`` that can be used to construct tagged unions, which is useful if you'd like the semantic value to reflect which of the parsers succeeded, or if the branches need to return construct results of different types.
+DaeDaLus supports a variation on ``Choose`` and ``First`` that can be used to construct tagged unions, which is useful if you'd like the semantic value to reflect which of the parsers succeeded, or if the branches need to return/construct results of different types.

 For example, the following parser constructs a union with possible tags ``good`` and ``bad``, depending on whether the input character is